GerhardBotha97/Nodini/README.md

 ## Usage:
 It's pretty point-and-click, the following buttons on the graph are responsible for the following:
-- Add: Add a Node
+- Add: Add a Node.
-- Build: Build your playbook
+- Build: Build your playbook.
-- Save: Save the playbook to a template file to share or work on later
+- Save: Save the playbook to a template file to share or work on later.
-- Load: Load the template file into your graph
+- Load: Load the template file into your graph.
-- Clear: Clear all
+- Clear: Clear all.
-- Runner's Clear: Clear the runners
+- Runner's Clear: Clear the runners.
-- Environment Variables' Clear: Clear the variables
+- Environment Variables' Clear: Clear the variables.

 ## Node Buttons:
   The node consists of three parts:
-- Text Field: Input your commands
+- Text Field: Input your commands.
-- Separator dropdown: Select your separator
+- Separator dropdown: Select your separator.
-- X Button: Remove the individual node from your graph
+- X Button: Remove the individual node from your graph.

 ## Environment Variables: